What is a Freeport?

 How do existing local businesses benefit?

-We will know more about this as details emerge.
-However, it is the intention to incentive new investors to the area to use local suppliers, to boost existing businesses across the Humber.
 Businesses will also benefit from the general uplift in economic activity in the area catalysed by the freeport.

 Where can I access governance information such as meeting minutes and reports?

-You can see all our publicly available documentation on the Humber Freeport governance page
+You can see all our publicly available documentation on the Humber Freeport governance page.

 Want more information?